TheAxonLab/defacing-and-qc-analysis/statistical_analysis/IQMs/README.md

 Image quality metrics (IQMs)
 - `AnalysisIQMs` is the notebook to run the repeated measures MANOVA on the IQMs and the comparison of the covariance matrices.
+- `correlation_plot` is the notebook to plot the clustered IQMs correlation matrix
 - `LoadIQMs` is a script to load the IQMs in a dataframe